 Gifts-In-Kind (noncash) Gifts receipt notification for donations of artwork, gift certificates, and miscellaneous merchandise is submitted to Advancement Gifts and Records through the gifts drop box in Malibu.
 Once received in Calabasas, the Advancement Gift Coordinator reviews the Gift Donation Summary and gift documentation, and then batches the gifts for processing.
 Some donations are classified as “services” and are not tax-deductible.
-Complicated gifts-in-kind are reviewed by the Office of the General Counsel.
+Complicated gifts-in-kind are reviewed by the General Counsel’s Office.
 Donors receive an official gift receipt and/or letter from the University.
 Additionally, in some instances for items or a group of similar items with a value greater than $5,000, the University may need to provide the donor with a Donee Acknowledgement on federal Form 8283, Noncash Charitable Contributions.
 Note, appraisals may be required.
-Such acknowledgments must be reported to the Controller’s Office.
+Such acknowledgments must be reported to the Controller’s office.

-Real Estate Gifts receipt notification is sent to Advancement Gifts and Records from the fundraiser’s office or Office of the General Counsel via email, or the paperwork is sent via the Mail Services courier.
+Real Estate Gifts receipt notification is sent to Advancement Gifts and Records from the fundraiser’s office or General Counsel’s office via email, or the paperwork is sent via the Mail Services courier.
 Gift documentation is reviewed by the Advancement Gift Coordinator and Director, and the gift is batched for gift processing.
 Additionally, in some instances for real estate with a value greater than $5,000, the University may need to provide the donor with a Donee Acknowledgement on federal Form 8283, Noncash Charitable Contributions.
 Note, appraisals may be required.
-Such acknowledgments must be reported to the Controller’s Office.
+Such acknowledgments must be reported to the Controller’s office.

 Cryptocurrency will be processed and liquidated by a third-party vendor The Giving Block.
 Advancement is notified by The Giving Block that a gift of cryptocurrency has been received by Pepperdine.
 Advancement identifies the donor and other pertinent information about the transaction from reporting available within The Giving Block dashboard.
 Advancement then contacts the Prospect Manager for designation of the gift and proceeds to enter the gift in Raiser’s Edge for processing.